idiap/DiscoConn-Classifier/readme.txt

 ./java -Xms1g -Xmx3g -jar /path/to/classifier/stanford-classifier.jar -props /path/to//models/(although|although|however|meanwhile|since|though|while|yet).prop

 In the prop-files, change the paths to the models and to the test sets.
-The classifier outputs a file classifier_answers.txt with the discourse relations and probabilities.
+The classifier outputs a file classifier_answers.txt with the predicted discourse relations and probabilities.
 The possible relations for the connectives are:

 although (contrast|concession)